 This gap between leadership and employees is often indicative of a lack of trust.
 Leaders feel they have less control over their team's productivity because they can't keep close tabs on what their employees are doing.

 Productivity is a product of two things: collaboration and communication.
 We rely on a whole suite of online tools to keep our remote team connected and help them collaborate.
-Like most digital teams, we rely on Slack and its Huddles feature for quick calls and check-ins.

 The key to using these tools is creating standards and expectations for how to use them.
 The office is not a magical place that creates productivity.
 These tools are also not quick fixes or cures for poor collaboration and communication.
 You need a set of ground rules that everybody can agree to and abide by wherever you are working.